Dirac geometry II: Coherent cohomology: Stable homotopy theory

 \subsection{The descent spectral sequence}

-Let $\eta \colon k \to E$ be a map of commutative algebras in spectra.\footnote{\,We assume that $\eta \colon k \to E$ is a map of commutative algebras in spectra for ease of exposition, but less will do: If $k$ is an $\mathbf{E}_2$-algebra, then $\Mod_k(\Sp)$ promotes to an $\mathbf{E}_1$-monoidal $\infty$-category, and we can ask that $E$ be an $\mathbf{E}_1$-algebra therein.
+Suppose that $\eta \colon k \to E$ be a map of commutative algebras in spectra.\footnote{\,We assume that $\eta \colon k \to E$ is a map of commutative algebras in spectra for ease of exposition, but less will do: If $k$ is an $\mathbf{E}_2$-algebra, then $\Mod_k(\Sp)$ promotes to an $\mathbf{E}_1$-monoidal $\infty$-category, and we can ask that $E$ be an $\mathbf{E}_1$-algebra therein.
 We refer to \cite[Construction~2.7]{mathew2017nilpotence} for the definition of the cobar construction in this generality.
-Since the graded ring $\smash{ \pi_*(E) }$ is not automatically Dirac, we must assume this to be the case, too.} We may form the augmented cosimplicial object
+Since the graded ring $\smash{ \pi_*(E) }$ is not automatically Dirac, we must assume this to be the case, too.} We may form the augmented cosimplicial object in the $\infty$-category of $k$-modules in spectra